Skip to main content

 Campaign types in Hero Marketer

-• Performance Max (PMax) campaigns aren't created by the wizard, but Hero AI can analyze and manage PMax campaigns that already exist in your Google Ads account.
+• The channel.
+Search vs Performance Max.
+The wizard builds Search campaigns end to end.
+Performance Max campaigns aren't built by the wizard, but Hero AI can analyze and manage ones that already exist in your Google Ads account.

 Search: what the wizard creates

-The campaign wizard builds Search campaigns.
-These run on Google's search results page and are the right default for most B2B SaaS marketing:
+The wizard builds Search campaigns, which run on Google's search results page and are the right default for most B2B SaaS demand capture:

 • Triggered by keywords.
-You target the queries you care about.
-People searching those queries see your ad.
+You target the queries you care about, and people searching those queries see your ad.

-• Per-keyword reporting.
-You see exactly which keywords drove which clicks, conversions, and spend.
-The data is granular enough to act on.
+• Reporting for each keyword.
+You see exactly which keywords drove which clicks, conversions, and spend, granular enough to act on.

 • Ad-group structure.
-Each campaign holds one or more ad groups.
-The wizard usually maps one cluster to one ad group.
+Each campaign holds one or more ad groups; the wizard maps one keyword cluster to one ad group.

 • Full text-ad control.
-Headlines and descriptions are written by Hero Marketer's AI from your product description and keywords.
-You review and edit before launch.
+The Ad Copy Agent writes headlines and descriptions from your product context and keywords, and you review and edit them before launch.

 Performance Max: managed but not created

 • Less granular reporting.
-The placement view (where your ads showed across the web) only exposes impressions, not clicks or cost.
-Search-intent insights are aggregated into Google-defined categories rather than raw search queries.
+The placement view (where your ads showed) exposes impressions only, not clicks or cost, and search-intent insights are aggregated into Google-defined categories rather than raw queries.
 This is a Google decision, not a Hero Marketer one.

 • Creative-completeness signals.
-Asset coverage and ad strength tell you whether you've given Google enough creative to work with.
-They're closer to structural diagnostics than performance variance.
+Asset coverage and ad strength tell you whether you've given Google enough creative to work with, closer to structural diagnostics than performance variance.

-Hero Marketer's wizard doesn't yet create PMax campaigns.
-The wizard is built around the keyword–cluster–copy flow, which doesn't apply to PMax.
-If you want to run PMax alongside your Search campaigns, create them in Google Ads directly.
+The wizard doesn't create PMax campaigns, because the wizard is built around the keyword-cluster-copy flow, which doesn't apply to PMax.
+To run PMax alongside your Search campaigns, create it in Google Ads directly.
+Once a PMax campaign exists in the account, Hero Marketer's dashboard reads it, and clicking it in the campaign table opens a PMax-specific view with tabs for asset groups, assets, search-term insights, placements, and networks.

 TopicSearch campaignPerformance Max campaign